Best Email Clients for 2026

 Customization is stupid good.
 You can tweak how the inbox looks, set up custom workflows, configure keyboard shortcuts, and adjust basically every aspect of the interface.
 Some apps force you into their way of doing things.
 Missive lets you mold it to match how your team actually works.

-Best for: Teams managing shared inboxes (support, sales, general inquiries).
+Teams managing shared inboxes (support@, sales@, hello@).
 Growing businesses that need email collaboration without chaos.
-Support teams that assign and track customer emails.
-Companies wanting to integrate email with their existing tool stack.
-Solo users who want heavy customization (though you're overpaying for team features).
+Support teams that assign and track customer emails to prevent duplicate responses.
+Companies wanting to integrate email with their existing tool stack (Todoist, OpenAI, Slack, CRMs).
+Agencies juggling multiple client email accounts.

 Missive logo